 - The candidate is unopposed in an election; or

 - A primary or general election is not held because the candidate is unopposed or received a majority of votes in the previous election.

 - The date on which the election would have been held is considered the date of the election.

 All presidential primary elections held during an election year are considered one election for the purposes of the contribution limits.
 A multicandidate SSF, therefore, may give only $5,000 to a presidential candidate’s primary campaign, regardless of how many separate state presidential primaries the candidate participates in.

-In the general election, a multicandidate SSF may contribute $5,000 to a candidate (and a non-multicandidate committee, $2,700) with some exceptions for candidates who have chosen to accept public funding.
-SSFs may contribute to a publicly funded presidential nominee’s “compliance fund.”
+In the general election, a multicandidate SSF may contribute $5,000 to a candidate (and a non-multicandidate committee, the limit for the election cycle) with some exceptions for candidates who have chosen to accept public funding.
+SSFs may contribute to a publicly funded presidential nominee’s "compliance fund."
 A compliance fund is used solely for legal and accounting expenses incurred in complying with federal law.
 Gifts to compliance funds are considered contributions and are subject to the per-candidate, per-election limits.